JuliaLang/www_old.julialang.org/blog/_posts/2017-02-05-offset-arrays.md

 Notice that in this case, it returned an `OffsetArray` so that the values in the result align properly with the original array.

-# Another application: Fourier transforms
+# A final example: Fourier transforms

 There are many more things you can do with custom indices.
-As one further illustration, consider the
+As one last illustration, consider the
 [Discrete Fourier Transform](https://en.wikipedia.org/wiki/Discrete_Fourier_transform),
 which is defined on a periodic domain.
 Typically, it's rather difficult to emulate a periodic domain with arrays, because arrays